aofarmakis/Rapid_Systems_Prototyping/README.md

 Testbenches may be added in the future, but currently they are not of high priority

-Language: Greek (presentations, lab problems) & English (code comments, signal declarations)
+Languages: Greek (presentations, lab problems) & English (code comments, signal declarations)